davidrpugh/us-banking-sector/README.md

-# Characterizing the size distribution of U.S. banks
+# The size distribution of U.S. banks

 Python code for replicating the statistical analysis from my paper on the evolution of the U.S. bank size distribution.